bartongroup/MG_ChromCom/README.md

 # Chromatin compaction: a simple 3-state model

-This repository contain software used in Eykelenboom et al. (2018).
+This repository contains software used in Eykelenboom et al. (2018).

 To run the software and create the markdown document you need to do the following: